BIG 6 FOODBORNE ILLNESSES

-- Always clean food contact surfaces with suggested cleaning solutions and keep the kitchen environment clean.
+- Always clean and sanitize food contact surfaces with suggested cleaning solutions and keep the kitchen environment clean.

-- Use separate utensils and food preparation equipment (e.g. separate cutting boards) for raw materials and ready-to-eat foods.
+- Use separate utensils and food preparation equipment (e.g., separate cutting boards) for raw materials and ready-to-eat foods for the assembly process.

 - Sick workers must avoid attending service.